stvrmrz/mvc-tech-blog/README.md

 <!-- USAGE EXAMPLES -->
 ## Link to Deployed Application

-_Here is a link to my [Deployed Note Taker](https://note-taker-nyct.onrender.com/notes)_
+_Here is a link to my [Deployed Tech Blog](https://mvc-tech-blog-ggs6.onrender.com)_

 <!-- ROADMAP -->
 ## Roadmap

-GIVEN a note-taking application
+GIVEN a CMS-style blog site
+- [x] WHEN I visit the site for the first time
+      THEN I am presented with the homepage, which includes existing blog posts if any have been posted; navigation links for the homepage and the dashboard; and the option to log in
+- [x] WHEN I click on the homepage option
+      THEN I am taken to the homepage
-- [x] WHEN I open the Note Taker
+- [x] WHEN I click on any other links in the navigation THEN I am prompted to either sign up or sign in
+- [x] WHEN I choose to sign up
-      THEN I am presented with a landing page with a link to a notes page
+      THEN I am prompted to create a username and password
-- [x] WHEN I click on the link to the notes page
+- [x] WHEN I click on the sign-up button
-      THEN I am presented with a page with existing notes listed in the left-hand column, plus empty fields to enter a new note title and the note’s text in the right-hand column
+      THEN I am presented with the post title, contents, post creator’s username, and date created for that post and have the option to leave a comment
-- [x] WHEN I enter a new note title and the note’s text THEN a "Save Note" button and a "Clear Form" button appear in the navigation at the top of the page
+- [x] WHEN I enter a comment and click on the submit button while signed in THEN the comment is saved and the post is updated to display the comment, the comment creator’s username, and the date created
+- [x] WHEN I click on the dashboard option in the navigation THEN I am taken to the dashboard and presented with any blog posts I have already created and the option to add a new blog post
+- [x] WHEN I click on the button to add a new blog post THEN I am prompted to enter both a title and contents for my blog post
-- [x] WHEN I click on the Save button
+- [x] WHEN I click on the button to create a new blog post THEN the title and contents of my post are saved and I am taken back to an updated dashboard with my new blog post
-      THEN the new note I have entered is saved and appears in the left-hand column with the other existing notes and the buttons in the navigation disappear
-- [x] WHEN I click on an existing note in the list in the left-hand column THEN that note appears in the right-hand column and a "New Note" button appears in the navigation
+- [x] WHEN I click on one of my existing posts in the dashboard THEN I am able to delete or update my post and taken back to an updated dashboard
-- [x] WHEN I click on the "New Note" button in the navigation at the top of the page THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column and the button disappears
+- [x] WHEN I click on the logout option in the navigation THEN I am signed out of the site

-See the [closed issues](https://github.com/stvrmrz/Note-Taker/issues/1) for a full list of features.
+- [x] WHEN I am idle on the site for more than a set time THEN I am able to view posts and comments but I am prompted to log in again before I can add, update, or delete posts

 <!-- LICENSE -->
 ## License